david-abel/simple_rl/README.md

 <img src="https://david-abel.github.io/blog/posts/images/rn_grid_reproduce.jpg" width="480" align="center">

 Easy!
 This is a new feature, so there may be bugs -- just let me know as things come up.
 It's only supposed to work for MDPs, not POMDPs/OOMDPs/MarkovGameMDPs (so far).
+Take a look at [_reproduce_example.py_](https://github.com/david-abel/simple_rl/blob/master/examples/reproduce_example.py) for a bit more detail.

 ## Overview